Every person with a disability has the right to be a valued member of the community – not just in the community – but of the community.

 CPR’s enduring commitment to community integration for all individuals with disabilities is reflected in all of our legal and advocacy initiatives since our founding in the early 1970s.

-We are determined to help everyone with a disability have a real life in the community.
+We are determined to help everyone with a disability live a real life in the community.